-- "3.1 Omeros shall pay DS the following one-time milestone fees (each a " Milestone Fee") in U.S. dollars following the satisfaction of the following corresponding milestone events (each a "Milestone").
-References below in this Section 3 to a "First Indication" shall mean the initial indication among a Movement Disorder Indication, an Addiction Indication and on Other Indication that reaches the corresponding Milestone, and " Second Indication" shall mean an indication among such three indications, excluding the one from which the First Indication was drawn, that secondly reaches the corresponding Milestone, and " Third Indication" shall mean the last indication among such three indication to reach a Phase 1 clinical Milestone is a Movement Disorder Indication, such Movement Disorder Indication shall trigger the First Indication Phase 1 Clinical Milestone is a Movement Disorder Indication is an Addiction Indication shall trigger the First Indication shall trigger the Second Indication to secondly reach a Phase 1 clinical Milestone is an Addiction Indication shall trigger the Second Indication Phase 1 Clinical Milestone Fee, and thereafter the Third Indication Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone. - 3.1.1.1 Upon execution of this Agreement, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.1.2 Upon execution of the Amendment No. 1, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.1.3 Upon execution of the Amendment No. 2, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.2.1 Upon Omeros' or its sublicensee(s)' receipt of positive data from completed toxicology studies, each of three-months minimum duration, of a first Product in a rodent species and in a non-rodent species, which studies have been conducted in conformance with current good laboratory practice guidance ("GLP") promulgated by the U.S. Food and Drug Administration ("USFDA"), which data and studies are sufficient to support the submission by Omeros or its sublicensee(s) to USFDA of an Investigational New Drug Application ("IND") for a First Indication, Omeros shall pay DS a Milestone Fee of [†].
+- "3.1 Omeros shall pay DS the following one-time milestone fees (each a "Milestone Fee") in U.S. dollars following the satisfaction of the following corresponding milestone events (each a "Milestone").
+References below in this Section 3 to a "First Indication" shall mean the initial indication among a Movement Disorder Indication, an Addiction Indication and an Other Indication that reaches the corresponding Milestone, and "Second Indication" shall mean an indication among such three indications, excluding the two from which the First Indication was drawn, that secondly reaches the corresponding Milestone, e.g., if the initial indication to reach a Phase 1 clinical Milestone is a Movement Disorder Indication, such Movement Disorder Indication shall trigger the First Indication Phase 1 Clinical Milestone Fee, if the indication to secondly reach a Phase 1 clinical Milestone is an Addiction Indication shall trigger the Second Indication Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication reaching a Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication Phase 1 clinical Milestone Fee shall be triggered if and when an Other Indication Phase 1 clinical Milestone - 3.1.1.1 Upon execution of this Agreement, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.1.2 Upon execution of the Amendment No. 1, Omeros shall pay DS a Milestone Fee of $[\dagger]$. - 3.1.1.3 Upon execution of the Amendment No. 2, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.2.1 Upon Omeros' or its sublicensee(s)' receipt of positive data from completed toxicology studies, each of three-months minimum duration, of a first Product in a rodent species and in a non-rodent species, which studies have been conducted in conformance with current good laboratory practice guidance ("GLP") promulgated by the U.S. Food and Drug Administration ("USFDA"), which data and studies are sufficient to support the submission by Omeros or its sublicensee(s) to USFDA of an Investigational New Drug Application ("IND") for a First Indication, Omeros shall pay DS a Milestone Fee of [†]. - † DESIGNATES PORTIONS OF THIS DOCUMENT THAT HAVE BEEN OMITTED PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT FILED SEPARATELY WITH THE COMMISSION